-“He approached me and waved and I reluctantly waved back at him before he went back to his phone, started typing and begun showing me,” Vera told Catalyst.
+“He approached me and waved and I reluctantly waved back at him before he went back to his phone, started typing and begun showing me,” Alanah told Catalyst.

 “I didn’t want to cause too much commotion because I didn’t want to wake anyone up and he didn’t say anything verbally,” she said.

-“It scares me to think that this person could have possibly done something while I was asleep, that’s the most frightening part” said Vera.
+“It scares me to think that this person could have possibly done something while I was asleep, that’s the most frightening part” said Alanah.